web statistics

 One Fine Morning

-GRT (Canada) / Evolution (USA) - 1971
+GRT - 1971

 Michael Panontin

-The title track, leading off side two of this LP, is still Lighthouse's finest moment, a buoyant paean to love riddled with crisp horns and blistering guitar, not to mention McBride's lusty vocal performance.
-The soul/gospel 'Hats Off to the Stranger', though somewhat derivative of Blood, Sweat and Tears, especially McBride's throaty Clayton-Thomasesque bellows, also saw chart action in Canada.
-And the summery 'Little Kind Words' exposes a more fragile side with its buttery harmonies and cinematic flute/keyboard arrangements.
+The five-minute-plus 'One Fine Morning' is still Lighthouse's finest moment.
+Those crisp horns, that blistering guitar and of course McBride's lusty vocal performance catapulted it to #2 position in Canada and a respectable #24 in the States.
+The soul/gospel 'Hats Off to the Stranger', though somewhat derivative of BS&T, also saw some top-ten chart action on the Canadian side.
+Elsewhere on One Fine Morning, the summery 'Little Kind Words' exposes a more fragile side with its buttery harmonies and cinematic flute/keyboard arrangements.